Creating agentic workflows

 Inputs are the external values that are passed into the agentic workflow at run time.
 They provide the initial information that is required for the agentic workflow to start its execution.
 Inputs can include user-provided values, system values, or data received from other process.

 Outputs are the results that are produced when an agentic workflow finishes execution.
-They define the information returned from the agentic workflow, such as processed data or responses for upstream nodes.
+They define the information that is returned from the agentic workflow, such as processed data or responses for upstream nodes.
 Outputs make the agentic workflow’s results available for reuse in other processes, tools, or workflows.

 Adding inputs